ThingSet/thingset.github.io/docs/3b_can.md

 For the J1939 protocol, the transport protocol is specified in the standard **SAE J1939-21**.
 Two types of transport protocol are defined: The Connection Mode Data Transfer (CMDT) and the Broadcast Announce Message (BAM).
 CMDT is used to exchange data between two nodes.
 It includes methods for flow control and handshake.
 BAM is more simple and broadcasts a multi-packet message to the bus without feedback if the message was received.

 CMDT and BAM allow to transfer 9 to 1785 bytes (255 packets * 7 bytes) of payload.
 It is not allowed to transfer 0 to 8 bytes using the J1939 transport protocols.
 Thus, we need to know before if a message needs the mechanisms of the transport protocol or not.
-This is not possible for the flexible energy management protocol, as the same functions might transfer either very little data (e.g. write 16-bit integer) or a large amount of data (e.g. write a strings).
+This is not possible for the flexible ThingSet protocol, as the same functions might transfer either very little data (e.g. write 16-bit integer) or a large amount of data (e.g. write multiple values or strings).
 Data with less than 9 bytes would have to be stuffed, making the protocol very inefficient.
 A message which could fit into a single CAN frame would need 5 frames (including flow control) when using CMDT and stuffing.

 The **RV-C** standard defines a different transport protocol than SAE J1939, which also allows the transfer of up to 1785 bytes.
 However, is does not specify any flow control mechanisms at all.
 So it is not possible to determine if a message was received even for a communication between only two nodes, which is not acceptable.

 NMEA 2000 uses the same transport protocol as the SAE J1939 protocol.
 In addition to that, it defines a so-called fast packet protocol.
 With **NMEA 2000 fast packet protocol**, 223 bytes can be transferred without flow control, thus, making it more efficient and "fast".

 With the fast packet protocol, a single frame transfer is possible.
 However, a single frame message consumes 2 out of 8 bytes for the fast packet header information.
 This is considered too high overhead if it is unknown whether a single or multi-frame message has to be used.
-The Tiny-TP (see below) for the data object publication messages is based on the NMEA 2000 fast packet protocol, but reduces its overhead for single frame messages.

 Overview of different CAN based transport protocols: